-The use to technology in the classroom has taken particular emphasis in the primary learning areas.
+The use of technology in the classroom has taken particular emphasis in the primary learning areas.
 Within the Australian Curriculum, integrating digital technology to use in the classroom is recognised as ICT capability.

 ICT capability is more than just the teaching of ICT skills or techniques and this is something that requires evidence based ICT teaching strategies.